So Why Would You Want Made For iPhone Hearing Aids?

 A streamer is a neck-worn device that is used to bounce signals from a phone or connected device to a set of hearing aids.
-The neck worn streamer is usually a really solid piece of technology and offers outstanding audio.
+The neck worn streamer is usually an excellent piece of technology and offers outstanding audio.
 However, it's another device you have to worry about.
 With MFI, there is no streamer, so it is just you, your run, your iPhone and your hearing aids, oh and Blondie on full tilt, whoop whoop!

 Use a mobile phone again, with ease!

-My business partner Steve has a severe hearing loss, he never liked speaking on the phone.
-He didn't do land-line let alone mobile phone.
-Bluetooth hearing aids have changed his life, and that really is no exaggeration.
+My business partner Steve has a severe hearing loss; he never liked speaking on the phone.
+He didn't do land-line let alone a mobile phone.
+Bluetooth hearing aids have changed his life, and that is no exaggeration.
 Many people with hearing loss have real problems with talking on mobile phones.
-The Made for iPhone hearing technology provides a person with a hearing loss the ability to use an iPhone exactly the same way as a person without a hearing loss.
+The Made for iPhone hearing technology provides a person with a hearing loss the ability to use an iPhone the same way as a person without a hearing loss.
 I know that many people with hearing loss have to turn the call volume up to the highest, or even use the speaker phone feature.
-With MFI, you just answer the call and the voice appears in your hearing aids!
+With MFI, you answer the call, and the voice appears in your hearing aids!

 So many features available with the Made For iPhone

-Like I said earlier, the deepening connection between ios (apple software) and the hearing aid technology means that there are a lot of meaningful features available.
-The pairing of the iPhone allows the hearing aid user to change the volume; check battery life; pair and connect audio from an iOS device to an aid; and switch from different programme presets to better pick up speech in specific situations.
+Like I said earlier, the deepening connection between ios (apple software) and the hearing aid technology means that there are a lot of significant features available.
+The pairing of the iPhone allows the hearing aid user to change the volume; check battery life; pair and connect audio from an iOS device to an aid, and switch from different programme presets to pick up speech in specific situations better.
 The iPhone also offers an easy-to-use feature where the microphone of the iPhone can pick up the person speaking and transfer it instantly to the hearing aids.
 All you have to do is turn the feature on and move the phone microphone closer to the speaker.

-Each of the hearing aid brands offer deeper control over the hearing aids with their MFI app.
+Each of the hearing aid brands offers more in-depth control over the hearing aids with their MFI app.
 Easily changing programmes, adjusting the sound and making features more or less aggressive are just some of the things that you can do.
 All of this control allows you a better experience if you want it.
-If you don't, don't worry about it, the automation within the hearing aids will just continue to do its job.
+If you don't, don't worry about it, the automation within the hearing aids will continue to do its job.

 Seamless automatic changes to your hearing aid

-One of the interesting features with Made For iPhone hearing aids is Geotagging.
+One of the exciting features with Made For iPhone hearing aids is Geotagging.
 Geotagging allows you to set a specific programme customisation for a particular physical location.
-What it means is that the hearing aids will automatically change to the settings you have set for the location you are in.
-That's real power for a user, set up the perfect setting for a particular location and then it just automatically happens based on the location settings of the phone.
+What it means is that the hearing aids will automatically change to the settings you have set for the place you are in.
+That's real power for the user, set up the perfect setting for a particular location and then it just automatically happens based on the location settings of the phone.
 How cool is that?